Insights

 What is Advanced Clean Fleets (ACF)?

-As we discussed in a previous post, the Advanced Clean Fleets (ACF) regulation is part of the California Air Resources Board’s (CARB) effort to accelerate the adoption of zero-emission trucks by the state’s medium- and heavy-duty vehicle fleets.
+As we discussed in the how can you comply with the CARB Advanced Clean Fleets (ACF) post, the Advanced Clean Fleets (ACF) regulation is part of the California Air Resources Board’s (CARB) effort to accelerate the adoption of zero-emission trucks by the state’s medium- and heavy-duty vehicle fleets.
 This transition to zero-emission vehicles (ZEVs), specifically trucks in Classes 2b through 8, will cut emissions of greenhouse gasses and harmful air pollutants over the next decade, improving the health of Californians and advancing the state’s climate goals.

 Why is ACF enforcement being delayed?